 Morocco is not France, which itself is not Finland !
 Everyone has their own level of development, their own culture and obstacles.

-Why has your association launched a network of business incubators ?
+Why has AFEM launched a network of business incubators ?

 AFEM consequently conducts awareness-raising work in schools, universities and professional institutes in order to give young women information about setting up a new business.
 We subsequently conduct recruitment campaigns, by using the social networks a lot.
 We select projects and the successful candidates receive free support for 18 months, which allows them to benefit from overall legal, financial and commercial assistance.

 Our activity started in 2006, when AFEM launched the network Maroc Pionnières, with the support of several donors.
 Today, we have the support of Belgian cooperation (Min Ajliki program of APEFE), Moroccan OCP Foundation (Office Chérifien des Phosphates), Moroccan Ministry of Family and Agency for Social Development (ADS).

 This incubator Maroc Pionnières was launched one year after Paris Pionnières was founded by Frédérique Clavel.
 We have since launched four other incubators for women in Tangiers, Rabat, Meknès and El Jadida.
 Two others will soon be open in Marrakesh and Tetouan.

 To date, our pioneers have created over 300 companies, mostly in services – a major market trend, since 80 % of companies set up by women operate in the service sector.